-Like QFS, the Linking File System [1, 2] included links with attributes between pairs of files.
+Like QFS, our previous work, the Linking File System [2, 3], included links with attributes between pairs of files.
 However, LiFS does not implement a query language or any indexing.
 A key assumption for the design of LiFS' metadata management is the availability of non-volatile, byte-addressable memory with access characteristics similar to DRAM.
 The design of QFS does not make that assumption.